GuG-Shadamu/CPPSkillBuilder/leetcode_try/README.md

 # Leetcode Pracetice Questions in Folder

-Note this is not a full list, only the ones I want to use debugger
+Note this is not a full list, only the ones need a debugger to understand the code more

  [My Profile](https://leetcode.com/GuG_Shadamu/)